-15. Termination of employment
+16. Termination of employment

-15.1 This clause replaces clause 11 - Termination of employment of the Award.
+16.1 This clause replaces clause 32 - Termination of employment of the Award.
 Termination of employment of a teacher may occur through resignation, retirement, dismissal or redundancy.
 Notice of termination is provided for in the NES.
 This clause of the Agreement provides enterprise-specific detail and supplements the NES that deals with termination of employment.

-15.2 Suspension
+16.2 Suspension

-- (i) The employer may suspend a teacher with or without pay while considering any matter which, in the view of the employer, could lead to the teacher's summary dismissal. - (ii) Suspension without pay shall not be implemented by the employer without prior discussion with the teacher and shall not, except with the teacher's consent, exceed a period of four weeks.
-Suspension without pay shall only be implemented where the matter is being investigated by the police.
+(i) The employer may suspend a teacher with pay while considering any matter which, in the view of the employer, could lead to the teacher's summary dismissal.

-15.3 Dismissal
+16.3 Dismissal

-(i) The employer may dismiss on notice any teacher:
+- (i) The employer may dismiss on notice any teacher: - (a) who is Provisionally Registered with the Victorian Institute of Teaching (VIT) and who does not meet the requirements for full registration within two (2) years or within an extension period as determined by the Board; or

-- (a) who is Provisionally Registered with the Victorian Institute of Teaching (VIT) and who does not meet the requirements for full registration within two (2) years or within an extension period as determined by the Board; or - (b) who is professionally negligent or incompetent and, after the implementation of a performance management program, fails to show evidence of satisfying the criteria set for continued employment; - (c) for conduct determined to be misconduct, provided the employer has given the teacher an opportunity to respond to any concern/s about the teacher's conduct; - (d) who engages in a lifestyle that is in conflict with the moral and ethical standards of the Seventh-day Adventist Church. - (ii) The employer may summarily dismiss any teacher who has engaged in serious misconduct.
-Serious misconduct includes but is not limited to: - (a) wilful, or deliberate behaviour by a teacher that is inconsistent with the continuation of the teacher's contract of employment; - (b) any conduct that causes serious or imminent risk to: - the health, or safety, of a person; - the reputation, viability or profitability of the employer's business; - (c) the teacher, in the course of the teacher's employment, engaging in theft, fraud or assault; - (d) the teacher being intoxicated or under the influence of illicit drugs at work; - (e) the teacher refusing to carry out a lawful and reasonable instruction that is consistent with the teacher's contract of employment; - (f) any breach of the VIT's code of conduct.
+- (b) who is professionally negligent or incompetent and, after the implementation of a performance management program, fails to show evidence of satisfying the criteria set for continued employment; or - (c) for conduct determined to be misconduct, provided the employer has given the teacher an opportunity to respond in accordance with cl.15.3 to any concern/s about the teacher's conduct; or - (d) who engages in a lifestyle that is in conflict with the moral and ethical standards of the Seventh-day Adventist Church. - (ii) The employer may summarily dismiss any teacher who has engaged in serious misconduct.
+Serious misconduct includes but is not limited to: - (a) wilful, or deliberate behaviour by a teacher that is inconsistent with the continuation of the teacher's contract of employment; or - (b) any conduct that causes serious or imminent risk to: - the health, or safety, of a person; - the reputation, viability or profitability of the employer's business; or - (c) the teacher, in the course of the teacher's employment, engaging in theft, fraud or assault; or - (d) the teacher being intoxicated or under the influence of illicit drugs at work; or - (e) the teacher refusing to carry out a lawful and reasonable instruction that is consistent with the teacher's contract of employment; or - (f) any serious breach of the VIT and/or the Employer's Code of conduct, acknowledging that any code of conduct will be subject to update as required and is not incorporated into, and does not form part of, this Agreement.

-15.4 Notice of termination by the employer
+16.4 Notice of termination by the employer

-Subject to clause 15.5, the employment of a teacher (other than a casual teacher) will not be terminated without at least seven term weeks' notice (inclusive of the notice period required under the NES), the payment of seven weeks' salary instead of notice or part notice and part payment instead of notice provided that the total weeks' notice and weeks' payment instead equal seven.
+Subject to clause 17.5, the employment of a teacher (other than a casual teacher) will not be terminated without at least seven term weeks' notice (inclusive of the notice period required under the NES), the payment of seven weeks' salary instead of notice or part notice and part payment instead of notice provided that the total weeks' notice and weeks' payment instead equal seven.

-15.5 Notice of termination by a teacher
+16.5 Notice of termination by a teacher